Deconversion

 5. 5.

-They have charged $500 per user per month for AI capabilities layered on top of the same infrastructure customers have been overpaying for since 2010.
+They have charged hundreds of dollars more per user per month for AI capabilities layered on top of the same infrastructure customers have been overpaying on for years.
+Some have even raised prices 30–40% at renewal.

 6. 6.